Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Limitations and Future Directions}

-A large-scale study \citep{si2024llmsgeneratenovelresearch} comparing human researchers and LLMs finds that LLMs generate ideas judged to be more novel but slightly less feasible, highlighting challenges like limited diversity and self-evaluation failures.
+A large-scale study~\cite{si2024llmsgeneratenovelresearch} comparing human researchers and LLMs finds that LLMs generate ideas judged to be more novel but slightly less feasible, highlighting challenges like limited diversity and self-evaluation failures.
 Additionally, given that ideas and hypotheses are theoretical and costly to validate, it is unclear whether they could lead to scientific discovery.
-Furthermore, previous methods lack due diligence through data, and therefore generated ideas and hypotheses are often too general \cite{yang2024moose}.
-Moreover, LLMs may generate recently discovered ideas and hypotheses, as they lack access to recent scientific papers \cite{liu2024beyond}.
-Their outputs are very sensitive to the framing of input prompts \cite{park2024can}.
-Future work should focus on improving feasibility and diversity of ideas and hypotheses, incorporating real-time scientific papers, refining ideation and hypothesis generation through data inspection.

-Automated experimentation with LLMs faces several additional challenges.
-First, LLMs often make critical errors, such as hallucinating results or outputting invalid references, which disrupt the precise steps required for experimental workflows.
-Another significant limitation is that LLMs struggle to integrate and align different modalities, such as video, audio, or sensory data, which are increasingly essential in modern scientific experimentation.
+Furthermore, previous methods lack due diligence through data, and therefore generated ideas and hypotheses are often too general~\cite{yang2024moose}.
+Moreover, LLMs may end up re-generating recently discovered ideas and hypotheses, since they lack access to recent scientific papers~\cite{liu2024beyond}.
+Their outputs are moreover very sensitive to the framing of input prompts~\cite{park2024can}.
+Future work could focus on improving feasibility and diversity of ideas and hypotheses, consulting scientific papers in real time, and refining ideation and hypothesis generation through data inspection.
+LLM-automated experimentation has several additional challenges.
+First, LLMs' propensity to hallucinate results or references disrupt the precise steps required for experimental workflows.
+They also struggle to integrate and align different modalities, such as video, audio, or sensory data, which are increasingly essential in modern scientific experimentation.
 Moreover, LLMs lack the critical analysis capabilities necessary to identify flaws or refine hypotheses during experimentation.
-In highly specialized scientific domains such as biology and chemistry, they may also struggle with precise reasoning and tool usage, which are vital for ensuring experimental success \cite{reddy2024scientificdiscoverygenerativeai}.
+Particularly in biology and chemistry, they may also struggle with precise reasoning and tool usage, which are vital for ensuring experimental success~\cite{reddy2024scientificdiscoverygenerativeai}.